 The solution, of course, is for security teams to become vested in code development at the very beginning of the production cycle.
 This is what agile DevOps teams are supposed to do anyway, but many organizations have not implemented the necessary culture, tools and processes to do this.
 After years of existing as a concept, DevSecOps formalizes the often missing security links in development processes today.

 In this edition of The New Stack Makers podcast, we discuss DevSecOps evolution and why it is so vital today.
-The guests were selected for there first-hand experience and experience with DevSecOps were:
+The guests, selected for their first-hand experience with DevSecOps, were:

 - Rohit Gupta, global segment leader, security, for Amazon Web Services (AWS).

 - Shaan Mulchandani, AWS security practice, for Accenture.

 The New Stack Publisher Alex Williams hosted this episode.

 As mentioned above, DevSecOps has existed since the early days of DevOps.
 A few years ago, organizations began to realize how “cheaper” it was “to find and fix vulnerabilities very early in the lifecycle,” Blake said.
 “The impact of fixing vulnerabilities late in the lifecycle was kind of the first step where people started thinking about shifting left a bit,” Blake said.

 “It’s easy to think about the barriers, but [“The Phoenix Project] really got you thinking along the lines of what is possible — DevOps, in general, is a much more collaborative approach.
 And so when you think about shifting left, it really becomes an enabler or a potential enabler,” Blake said.
 “You’ve got tools and automation that can come into play there as well.
 And so together, you’ve got people, processes and technology that really align with the DevOps methodology — and I think that that’s the impetus for this.”